-- (1) A self-employed lobbyist, or - (2) A person that has one or more employees who are lobbyists on behalf of a client or clients other than that person, or - (3) The San Marcos Police Officers Association and the San Marcos Professional Firefighter's Local No. 3963.
+- (1) A self-employed lobbyist, - (2) A person that has one or more employees who are lobbyists on behalf of a client or clients other than that person.

 Lobbyist means a person who engages in lobbying for compensation or economic benefit, whether directly or through the acts of another.
 If an agent or employee engages in lobbying for a principal or employer, both the agent and the principal, or the employee and the employer, are lobbyists.
-A lobbyist may also include any individual that knows their actions would potentially contribute to a city official or city employee violating Section 2.423.
-The term lobbyist includes representatives of the San Marcos Police Officers Association and the San Marcos Professional Firefighter's Local No. 3963.
+A lobbyist may also include any individual that knows their actions would potentially contribute to a city council member violating Section 2.423.

-Municipal question means a public policy issue of a discretionary nature pending or impending before City Council or any board or commission, including, but not limited to, proposed action, or proposals for action, in the form of ordinances, resolutions, motions, recommendations, reports, regulations, policies, nominations, appointments, sanctions, and bids, including the adoption of specifications, awards, grants, or contracts.
+Municipal question means a public policy issue of a discretionary nature pending or impending before City Council including, but not limited to, proposed action, or proposals for action, in the form of ordinances, resolutions, motions, recommendations, reports, regulations, policies, nominations, appointments, sanctions, and bids, including the adoption of specifications, awards, grants, or contracts.